- Aboriginal Peoples

 Ancestry Library Edition – In-library use only at GVPL branches.
 Genealogy treasure trove contains 3,000 databases, primary source documents and passenger lists.

 Subject Guides – Open Resources (no login required)

 In the Library

-Also check out the Local History Room.
-Located on the first floor of the Central Library, the Local History Room is a special collection focusing on the history and peoples of Vancouver Island.
+Also check out the Heritage Room.
+Located on the first floor of the Central Branch, the Heritage Room is a special collection focusing on the history and peoples of Vancouver Island.
 There are approximately 2,500 volumes in this collection.

 Introductory Genealogy Sites

 Canadian Genealogy Centre: How To Begin – This is part of the Canadian Genealogy Centre’s site, which is also listed under our Canadian Genealogy heading.
 This is a good place for the novice to start.

 General Genealogy Sites